 Integration with Mozilla Thunderbird

 Thunderbird is a program for calendars and emails, running under Windows, Linux and Mac OS.
+You need version 78.10 or higher.
 From the menu “Tools” → “Add-ons” install the add-ons TbSync and DAV-4-TbSync/Provider for CalDAV and CardDAV.
 These enhance Thunderbird to be able to discover calendars, after entering only username or servername.

 Afterwards click in the bottom right corner on „TbSync” or choose from the menu “Tools” → “Add-on Options”→TbSync.
 From the “TbSync account manager” window select at the bottom “Account actions” → “Add new account” → “CalDAV & CardDAV” → “Manual Configuration“.
 As CalDAV server address enter https://aaa.bapha.be/dav/calendars/ , provide name for the account. skip username and CalDAV server.
 “Next” → “Finish”.
 Select “Enable and synchronize this account”.
 Mark the calendars and then “Synchronize now”.
 Close the window.
 After selecting in the menu “Events and Tasks” → “Calendar” (Ctrl+Shift+C) you will see the events.